WhatSock/accdc/README.md

 AccDC automates accessibility by managing the processes associated with dynamic content rendering, so that the majority of common accessibility issues are automatically addressed when DOM manipulation occurs.

+AccDC is distributed under the terms of the Open Source Initiative OSI - MIT License.

 Project home:
 -----